jmacapagal90/p2-project-beer-buddy/README.md

 Room for improvement:
 - improvement db functionality
-- import more than beer types than ale
+- import more beer types other than ale
-To do:
 - display items in cart and total cost
 - filter by price
 - improve css styling